Triads of Ireland

 The title Trecheng Breth Féne "A Triad of Judgments of the Irish", more widely known as "The Triads of Ireland", refers to a miscellaneous collection of about 256 Old Irish triads (and some numerical variants) on a variety of topics, such as nature, geography, law, custom and behaviour.
 Its compilation is usually dated to the ninth century.

 Form

 The Triads of Ireland cover a vast range of subjects.
 Triads 1-31 are about monasteries, 32-61 cover geography, and 86-149 law.
 The rest are a miscellany with no apparent overarching structure.
 Though they are all called triads, only 214 of the 256 of the triads form groups of threes.
-There are also three duads, seven tetrads, one nonad and 31 single items relating to monasteries at the start of the collection.
+There are also three dyads, seven tetrads, one nonad and 31 single items relating to monasteries at the start of the collection.

 The following example is Triad 91: